jessbringlarsen/influxdb-exploration/readme.md

 There are many plugins for example input plugins that can read output from a script `ExecD` or `http` that can periodically  pull a http address.

 In this project there is an example of using the [Grok](https://docs.influxdata.com/telegraf/v1/data_formats/input/grok/) input plugin for sending the content of a log file to InfluxDB.
-See the file [telegraf.conf](telegraf.conf).
+See the file `telegraf.conf`.

 One very important bit is to configure the timestamp correctly as shown.
 Note that throughout this project the InfluxDB uses UTC time zone as that is the default configured for the docker image.